Understanding Cardiovascular Conditions

 Define Atrial Fibrillation and Heart Failure

-On the other hand, cardiac dysfunction is a condition where your heart struggles to pump enough blood to meet your body’s needs.
+On the other hand, heart failure is a condition where your heart struggles to pump enough blood to meet your body’s needs.
 This often arises from issues like coronary artery disease or hypertension.
 Symptoms can include breathlessness, fatigue, and swelling, which can be distressing.
 Our outpatient approach ensures that you can receive the care you need with minimal disruption to your daily life, all while achieving excellent outcomes.

 The central node represents the main topic, while the branches show the two conditions and their related symptoms and management strategies.
 Follow the branches to explore how these conditions are interconnected.